-A study published in the Journal of Plastic and Reconstructive Surgery) has allowed us to classify masseter hypertrophy.
-The study defines five degrees of (minimal, mono, double, triple and excessive) and three degrees of thickness (<10 mm, 10 -14 mm,> 14 mm).
+A study published in the Journal of Plastic and Reconstructive Surgery classifies hypertrophy of the masseter; in the study, five types of projection (minimal, mono, double, triple and excessive) and three degrees of thickness (<10 mm, 10 -14 mm,> 14 mm) are defined.

-Excessive width of the lower face can be caused by three factors:
+The lower face can be wide because of three factors:

 - The bone structure.